the-Coding-Boot-Camp-at-UT/UTA-VIRT-BO-FSF-PT-06-2021-U-B/README.md

   2. a `lesson-files` folder containing the snapshots of where the code should be at the end of each lesson in an asynchronous module of content

 Use these materials to build your class repository.

-### Lesson Plans

-You will find the following in [02-lesson-plans](./02-Lesson-Plans):

-* Lesson plans

-* Grading rubrics

-* Links to slide decks (where applicable)

-The `02-Lesson-Plans/README.md` contains tips, alerts, and resources for all modules.

-Each module contains a README.md overview containing tips, alerts, and resources specific to that module.

-📝 The lesson plans in this repo are instructor-facing only and should **not** be shared with students.

----
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.